-Supportive measures are available to both the complainant and respondent regardless of whether the complainant chooses to file a formal complaint.
+Supportive measures are available to both the complainant and respondent regardless of whether the complainant wishes to report to Campus Safety, local law enforcement, or files a formal complaint with the college.
 The Civil Rights & Title IX Coordinator will maintain the privacy of any supportive measures provided to the extent possible and will promptly address any reported violation/s of the supportive measures.